Burro de Miranda: Relationships with humans

-'Modern uses of the donkey
+Modern uses of the donkey

 The use of the donkey as an eco-tourism resource is emerging in Portugal.
-Tourist donkey trekking tours are popular, particularly beneficial for those who could not otherwise negotiate difficult terrain.
+Tourist donkey trail riding tours are popular, particularly beneficial for those who could not otherwise negotiate difficult terrain.
 The re-emergence of fairs, festivals, donkey racing and shows invigorates old local traditions and customs, with the donkey as the tool for education and awareness.
 This knowledge enhances a tourism targeted to environmental awareness and cultural respect.

 Arguably less positive for the well-being of the donkey and threatening their "symbolic and cultural worth" is the use of the animal for industrial donkey milk production.
 In a strongly worded statement, this has been opposed by conservationists.
 The milk is used for expensive soaps, skin creams, and cheeses.
 As the Miranda's milk is closest to human milk in the animal world, its nutritional value has suggested it may be a substitute for children with intolerance for cow's milk.

 Asinoterapia, a branch of animal therapy, uses the donkey as a co-therapist, taking advantage of its natural docility, patience, attentiveness and intelligence.
 It was developed in the 1970s in several countries and has been recently introduced into Portugal, where its use is increasing.
 This therapy is particularly effective for children with disabilities, providing them with sensory enrichment and helping with their biological and social development; it is also effective for emotional disorders such as anxiety.
 Asinomediacao is a related therapeutic technique, but, doesn't employ a psychologist or therapist.
 Psicomotricidade is another form of therapy that employs the donkey as a therapeutic agent; it is a combination of physical and cognitive therapies.
 A successful support program for the mirandes ass has attracted over 1000 people over the last decade for at least a one-year sponsorship of a burro.